Biden wants infrastructure deal, but GOP doubts persist

 Republican Sen. Roger Wicker of Mississippi indicated after the meeting that he was willing to negotiate with Biden and called it a “good discussion.”
 But a more fundamental disagreement also emerged about whether the United States is losing its status atop the global economy because of its deteriorating infrastructure.

-“He says that we’re a declining superpower, the United States is no longer number one,” Wicker said afterward.
-“I just fundamentally disagree with that.
-But he says that our allies and our adversaries tell us that.”
+“He says that we’re a declining superpower, the United States is no longer No. 1,” Wicker said afterward.
+“I just fundamentally disagree with that."

-Cantwell said Biden will seek to drive a consensus by having his team revisit the lawmakers who assembled at the White House and meet with their colleagues.

-“The president said he would send his team up to the Hill to talk to anybody about how to get this done,” Cantwell said.

-The meeting came as the White House released state-by-state breakdowns Monday that show the dire shape of roads, bridges, the power grid and housing affordability, among other issues.
-Biden's team is making a direct argument for lawmakers to put their constituents ahead of their ideologies.
+The meeting came as the Biden’s team is making a direct argument for lawmakers to put their constituents ahead of their ideologies.
+The White House released state-by-state breakdowns Monday that show the dire shape of roads, bridges, the power grid and housing affordability, among other issues.
 An appeal to the broader public is unlikely to resonate much with Republican lawmakers who have already blasted the plan.

+In the room, “nobody said we didn’t need infrastructure investment," Cantwell, the chair of the Senate Commerce Committee, said in an interview.

+The lawmakers said Biden will seek to drive a consensus by having his team revisit with them and others, as soon as Tuesday.

+Graves said the president talked about how he was open to discussion and open to negotiation on the size, scope and definition of infrastructure.

+“Those are all the exact words that I wanted to hear going into the meeting.
+And so that was really encouraging,” Graves, a member of the House Transportation and Infrastructure Committee, told The Associated Press.
+"Is this truly going to be a two-way discussion where we talk about better ways to deliver infrastructure, what the appropriate size and scope are, ways of funding, things like that?”

 The figures in the state summaries paint a decidedly bleak outlook for the world's largest economy after years of repairs being deferred and delayed.
 They suggest that too much infrastructure is unsafe for vehicles at any speed, while highlighting the costs of extreme weather events that have become more frequent with climate change as well as dead spots for broadband and a dearth of child care options.